Performing Online Restores

 Restoring data while the database is online is called an online restore.
 A database is considered to be online whenever the primary filegroup is online, even if one or more of its secondary filegroups are offline.
 Under any recovery model, you can restore a file that is offline while the database is online.
 Under the full recovery model, you can also restore pages while the database is online.

-Online restore occurs automatically on SQL Server 2005 Enterprise Edition and requires no user action.
+Online restore occurs automatically on SQL Server 2005 Enterprise Edition and later versions and requires no user action.
 If you do not want to use online restore, you can take a database offline before you start a restore.
 For more information, see Taking a Database or File Offline, later in this topic.